htangsmart/FitCloudPro-SDK-iOS/FitCloudKit/README_EN.md

 ## Features

-1. Initialize/scan/connect the bracelet;
+1. Initialize/scan/connect the watch;

-2. Obtain/set related functions and display of the bracelet;
+2. Obtain/set related functions and display of the watch;

 3. Synchronize exercise health data to APP;